 - Bangalore: Area 741 sq km, population 8.4 million.

 - Buenos Aires: Area 203 sq km, population 2.8 million.

-- All property owners to get a unique ID.
+- All property owners get a unique ID.

 - There are 16.9 lakh properties in Bangalore.

-- Bangalore will be divided into 3 zones – busy, congested and remote.
+- Bangalore will be divided into three zones – busy, congested and remote.
 (Which part of Bangalore is not congested??)

 - Each property will be given a login and password to use this free Wi-fi facility.

 - Bangalore will need 600 free Wi-Fi zones.

 - To implement this a lot of networking hardware has to be bought by the govt.
 Tenders will follow and so will..well let us leave it at that.

 India has about 130 million internet users, while Argentina has 28 million internet users.
 While such schemes are music to our ears it would be good if the local body BBMP can do something about the garbage clearance, it is hurting our eyes.
 Let us pray this free Wifi is not some pipe dream.